Simply typed lambda calculus: Intrinsic vs. extrinsic interpretations

 are the identity function on integers and the identity function on boolean values.)

 In contrast, an extrinsic semantics assigns meaning to terms regardless of typing, as they would be interpreted in an untyped language.
 In this view, $\lambda x\mathbin{:}\mathtt{int}.~x$ and $\lambda x\mathbin{:}\mathtt{bool}.~x$ mean the same thing (i.e., the same thing as $\lambda x.~x$).

 The distinction between intrinsic and extrinsic semantics is sometimes associated with the presence or absence of annotations on lambda abstractions, but strictly speaking this usage is imprecise.
-It is possible to define a extrinsic semantics on annotated terms simply by ignoring the types (i.e., through type erasure), as it is possible to give a intrinsic semantics on unannotated terms when the types can be deduced from context (i.e., through type inference).
+It is possible to define an extrinsic semantics on annotated terms simply by ignoring the types (i.e., through type erasure), as it is possible to give an intrinsic semantics on unannotated terms when the types can be deduced from context (i.e., through type inference).
 The essential difference between intrinsic and extrinsic approaches is just whether the typing rules are viewed as defining the language, or as a formalism for verifying properties of a more primitive underlying language.
 Most of the different semantic interpretations discussed below can be seen through either an intrinsic or extrinsic perspective.